Recently Asked Questions

 The same holds true with heating systems.
 An oversized furnace will warm the house quicker, but it uses more fuel and causes greater temperature swings in the home.

-WHY IS A SYSTEM WITH MATCHED COMPONENTS SO IMPORTANT?
+WHY IS AN AIR CONDITIONING SYSTEM WITH MATCHED COMPONENTS SO IMPORTANT?

 Another reason matched systems are important is efficiency.
 Most systems people buy are too large for their homes, which uses more energy than needed for your home.
 A matched system outlined by a dealer who has completed a load calculation for your home provides just the right amount of heating and cooling you need so you get the most value for your utility dollar.

-HOW OFTEN SHOULD I CHANGE MY AIR FILTER?
+HOW OFTEN SHOULD I CHANGE MY AC AIR FILTER?

 WHY SHOULD I SWITCH TO A HIGH EFFICIENCY AIR FILTER?

-SHOULD I HAVE MY FURNACE AND AIR CONDITIONER SERVICED EVERY YEAR?
+SHOULD I HAVE MY HEATER AND AIR CONDITIONER SERVICED EVERY YEAR?